Travel: Thorn Ford

 When you return to Oleg’s Trading Post, Oleg will decide to impose another task upon you, since you so ably handled those bandits.
-It seems darker things trouble the Stolen Lands than mere bandit - in this case a "a vicious boar, as big as a bear and wicked as the devil!".
-A pig, and with a name like Tuskgutter… well, no need to risk getting Baratheon’d by the thing!
+Seems darker things trouble the Stolen Lands than mere bandits, in this case “a vicious boar, as big as a bear and wicked as the devil!”.
+Some pig, and with a name like Tuskgutter… well, no need to risk getting Baratheon’d by the thing!
 T’would be a terrible end to your barony.
-Fortunately, Amiri is keen to challenge herself by battling the beast.
+Fortunately, Amiri is keen to challe-nge herself by battling the beast.
 Agree to do so, but you really shouldn’t intend to go there any time soon - it’s a powerful beast that may be beyond your means to easily deal with right now, especially since Amiri entertains the desire of fighting it by herself.

 Talk inside the Trading Post